 Etxebarri is nothing more than a barbecue joint.
 Albeit a very good one, honing its repertoire over its 27 year history to become what some consider to be the best the World has ever seen.
 My own view is that this asador (or New house grill in full translation) symbolises the food culture in the Basque Country.
 And the Basques do know how to eat.

 Victor Arguinzoniz is a god in some circles, a self-taught grill master whose lifetime love affair with wood has earned him much fandom, a michelin star, a high listing on that famous restaurant popularity contest, and is celebrated as one of Spain’s finest chefs.
-This once forester has come so very far, from his humble beginnings as chuleta nights with his buddies after hours,at his picturesque home town in the Atxondo valley.
+This once forester has come so very far from his humble beginnings of chuleta nights where he cooked for mates after work hours, at his picturesque home town in the Atxondo valley.

 No doubt you’ve read various pieces that extol his genius and his arsenal of customised kit.
 The famous moveable grills, sieved saucepans, selection of logs, amongst other inventions of his.
 This enables him to grill nearly everything he puts on a plate (caviar and milk inclusive), imbuing every aspect of his cuisine with a kiss of smoke.
 The results astonish and astound, the effect of smoke is gentle and never overwrought, which is the root of his talents.
 At the core of it all, is simply a cook who knows how to raise his products to its ripest form.
 Embers being his craft of choice.